shawna-p/mysterious-messenger/docs/creating-characters.rst

     e.g. "Profile Pics/main_profile_emma.webp"

 If the character will appear in phone calls and/or story mode sections, you should define the following fields:

+`window_color`
+    A string containing the colour code that will be used for the dialogue window of this character during Story Mode.
+Replaces the need for the ``window_background`` property.
+If not provided, defaults to a grey colour.

+    e.g. "#C8954D"

+`vn_name`
+    Optional; if not provided, the character will use the ``name`` field.
+However, if the chatroom name is more of a nickname (e.g. "Emma<3"), then you may want to provide this field so that the name appears as "Emma" during story mode.

+    e.g. "Emma"

 `phone_char`
     The Character object you defined for this character for phone calls.